 Caminos® Nacional

-The Bethlehem Center has been providing Education , leadership and Spiritual Development our community for over in need for 105 years.
-As needs evolve, we are always there, fulfilling our mission to build lasting relationships with Chattanooga’s youth and families by encouraging spiritual growth, education, and leadership development.
-Using our expertise of working with at-risk children and families, we have joined the national Caminos® program that serves unaccompanied children who have already migrated to the United States from other countries.
-We will serve migrant children in need as an accredited partner of Everstand under a subrecipient grant with the Office of Refugee Resettlement.
-Our job is to provide home studies (HS) and post release services (PRS) for children who entered the United States without a guardian and will be living with a sponsor family already in our community .
+The Bethlehem Center has been providing education, leadership, and spiritual development to our community for 105 years.
+Using our expertise of working with at-risk children and families, we have joined the national Caminos® program serving unaccompanied children who have migrated to the United States from other countries.
+We serve migrant children in need, as an accredited partner of Everstand under a sub-recipient grant with the Office of Refugee Resettlement.
+Our job is to provide home studies (HS) and post release services (PRS) for children who entered the United States without a guardian and will be living with a sponsor family already in our community.